-Council's vision is outlined in the Hawkesbury Community Strategic Plan 2017-2036.
-This plan signifies a new approach to the way Hawkesbury City Council prepares plans, program activities, budgets and reports.
+Council's vision is outlined in the Hawkesbury Community Strategic Plan 2022-2042.
 It captures the vision of where our community as a whole would like to be 20 years from now:

 We see the Hawkesbury as a vibrant and collaborative community living in harmony with our history and environment, whilst valuing our diversity, striving for innovation, a strong economy and retaining our lifestyle and identity.